Scottie Pippen's Success and Achievements in Timeline

 December 9, 2005: Jersey Retirement Ceremony

-On December 9, 2005, the Chicago Bulls retired Scottie Pippen's jersey number 33.
-The ceremony reunited Pippen with Phil Jackson, Michael Jordan, Dennis Rodman, and Horace Grant.
+On December 9, 2005, the Chicago Bulls retired Scottie Pippen's jersey number 33 in a ceremony.
+Pippen was reunited with Phil Jackson, Michael Jordan, Dennis Rodman, and Horace Grant during the ceremony.

 On January 21, 2010, the University of Central Arkansas retired Scottie Pippen's number 33.

-On March 12, 2011, the Chicago Bulls organization honored the 1991 Chicago Bulls Championship team in a ceremony during halftime of a game versus the Utah Jazz.
-Scottie Pippen and Michael Jordan both attended and participated in the celebration, where they were reunited with their former teammates.
+On March 12, 2011, the Chicago Bulls organization honored the 1991 Chicago Bulls Championship team in a halftime ceremony during a game versus the Utah Jazz.
+Pippen and Michael Jordan attended.

 March 17, 2011: Announcement of Bronze Statue

-On March 17, 2011, the Chicago Bulls organization announced that they would honor Scottie Pippen with a bronze statue, which will be placed inside of the Bulls' home arena, the United Center.
+On March 17, 2011, the Chicago Bulls organization announced that they would honor Scottie Pippen with a bronze statue to be placed inside the United Center.

 April 7, 2011: Unveiling of Bronze Statue